learn-co-curriculum/dsc-statistical-power-lab/README.md

 # 0.495
 ```

-Our results tell us that using 12 participants in each group and with given statistics, the power we obtain is 49% for our test settings.
+These results indicate that using 12 participants in each group and with given statistics, the statistical power of the experimetn is 49%.
 This can be interpreted as follows:

-> **If a large effect is truly present between control and experimental groups, then the null hypothesis (i.e. no difference with alpha 0.05) would be rejected 49% of times. **
+> **If a large effect (.17 or greater) is truly present between control and experimental groups, then the null hypothesis (i.e. no difference with alpha 0.05) would be rejected 49% of the time. **

 ## Sample size requirements for a given effect size

-The researcher conducting this experiment is not satisfied with the results of power calculations shown above, and would like to work out what sample size is required in order to be able to reject the null hypothesis 95% of times that an effect size of 0.17 exists between control and experimental group means. (as compared to 49% with current sample size).

-To achieve this, we shall move on to a more common scenario, where a design and effect size is decided and we would like to know what sample size is needed to achieve a particular power.
-This is a straightforward extension of the previous example: we begin with a current sample size and calculate the associated power.
-We then perform such a calculation repeatedly, each time increasing the sample size, until the power has reached the desired level.

-Let's define our experimental parameters.
+Often in behavioral research .8 is accepted as a sufficient level of power.

+Clearly, this is not the case for the experiment as currently designed.
+Determine the required sample size in order to identify a difference of .17 or greater between the group means with an 80% power.

 ```python